choria-legacy/marionette-collective/website/simplerpc/clients.md

 dev3.you.net                          : foo
 {% endhighlight %}

-Documentation for the Options Parser can be found [in it's code][OptionParser].
+Documentation for the Options Parser can be found [in its code][OptionParser].

 And finally if you add options as above rather than try to parse it yourself you will get help integration for free: